INTERREG project Transdanube Travel Stories

 The two-and-a-half-year project, with a total volume of €1.82 million, builds on the results of its predecessor, Transdanube.Pearls, which was completed in 2019.
 The new project is about the development of innovative, so-called Danube narratives.
 Selected destinations and sights along a travel route will be linked into a story that can be experienced and promoted.
 The aim is to arouse interest in the Danube region as a tourism destination and to create a unique Danube memory.

-The ten project partners from seven Danube countries, under the leadership of the Federal Environment Agency, are working hand in hand to make the Danube an experience in a sustainable way.
+The ten project partners, under the leadership of the Federal Environment Agency, are working hand in hand to make the Danube an experience in a sustainable way.
 The new narratives and stories are being developed under the leadership of the Linz Tourist Board together with experts from various fields.
 Based on this, travel offers for individual as well as group tourists will be developed.
 WGD Donau Oberösterreich Tourismus GmbH, as the coordinating body of the Danube Pearls network, will support the partners in both the development and the marketing of the products.

 |Programpriority: Environmentally and culturally aware Danube region||Financial instruments: European Regional Development Fund (ERDF) Instrument for Pre-Accession Assistance II (IPAII)|